 The procurement of EMUs, or trainsets, from Stadler consists of a Base Order of 96 railcars, plus an Option Order of an additional 37 railcars, for a total of 133 railcars.
 The cars from these two orders will be combined and delivered as 19 seven-car Trainsets.
 The Base Order is funded from PCEP, and Option Order funded by a Transit and Intercity Rail Capital Program (TIRCP) grant.
 One more Option for additional cars is available.

-Continued dynamic type testing on Train 1 at TTCl in Pueblo, CO, including 8-car Positive Train Control, noise and vibration, and adhesion testing.
+• Continued dynamic type testing on Train 1 at TTCl in Pueblo, CO, including 8-car train control, train network, event recorder and monitoring/diagnostic system testing.
+Began the 4,000-mile simulated service test with a 7-car train.